caseyg/awesome/TOPICS.md

 ## dbt-viewpoint

 *   [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

+## elt

+*   [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

+*   [apache/airflow](https://github.com/apache/airflow) - Apache Airflow - A platform to programmatically author, schedule, and monitor workflows

+*   [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
+Both self-hosted and Cloud-hosted.

 ## pypa